QLIC-meets/QLIC-meets.github.io/pilot/README.md

 QuIC-meets is an initiative to facilitate further collaboration and learning within QuIC.
 This is intended to be a two month trial (till December).

+*The Format*:

-*Provisional Format*: 1 to 1½ hours.
+1 to 1½ hours.
 Twice or thrice a month.
-It will comprise two parts.
+Two segments.

 | Segment | Description                                                  | Duration   |
 | ------- | ------------------------------------------------------------ | ---------- |